tiramisusolutions/mr.docs/docs/index.rst

 -----
 Every command which you typical run via your ``Makefile`` like ``make html`` within Sphinx you can run via mr.docs.

+.. todo:: Add link to overview with all possible commands

 Example
 ~~~~~~~
 Change into the main directory of your project you working on, for example the `Unified Installer <https://github.com/plone/Installers-UnifiedInstaller>`_ for `Plone <https://plone.org>`_.